- Chart

 Industry Overview

-The global infrastructure consulting and engineering services industry is driven by government spending on infrastructure renewal and development, private sector investments, and increasing demand for sustainable and resilient solutions.
-Trends include digitalization, smart city initiatives, and a focus on climate change adaptation and mitigation.
-The industry is cyclical and influenced by economic conditions and government policies.
+The infrastructure and engineering services industry is driven by government spending on public works, private sector investment in development, and global trends such as urbanization, climate change adaptation, and technological advancements.
+The industry is cyclical, influenced by economic conditions and government policies.
+There's a growing emphasis on sustainable and resilient infrastructure solutions.

 Positioning